Coronavirus Update:What patients and families need to know

 - Fellowship, Cardiology, Columbia University, New York, NY, (1979-1983)

 Professor of Pediatrics, George Washington School of Medicine

 Jeffrey Moak, M.D., is the Director of Electrophysiology and Pacing Program in the Children’s National Hospital Division of Cardiology, and he has held the position for more than 20 years.
 He is a professor at George Washington School of Medicine & Health Sciences.
 He treats children, adolescents and young adults with cardiac arrhythmias and autonomic nervous system dysfunction.

 Dr. Moak’s main interests have centered on cardiac arrhythmias, especially those that occur after open heart surgery, as well as those that appear in healthy children.
-At the moment, Dr. Moak and the cardiology team are working on developing non-fluoroscopic techniques for catheter ablation of cardiac arrhythmias in children, non-pharmacologic methods for the control of arrhythmias that occur in the early post-operative period, and new methods for the treatment of children and adolescents with Postural Orthostatic Tachycardia Syndrome.
+Currently Dr. Moak and the cardiology team are working on developing non-fluoroscopic techniques for catheter ablation of cardiac arrhythmias in children, non-pharmacologic methods for the control of arrhythmias that occur in the early post-operative period and new methods for the treatment of children and adolescents with Postural Orthostatic Tachycardia Syndrome.